 Filing a motion for revision based on CUE

 No specific form exists to file for a motion for revision of a decision based on a clear and unmistakable error, also known as a CUE claim.
-Veterans can write and sign such a request for revision or have their VA-certified disability lawyer submit the request on their behalf.
+Veterans can write and sign such a request for revision or have their VA-accredited disability lawyer submit the request on their behalf.

 A well-written claim to revise a CUE should very clearly and specifically explain what error was made and present an argument for why this error qualifies as a CUE.
 The letter should also explain how the outcome of the decision would be different if not for the VA’s mistake.
 Keep in mind, most mistakes will not be considered clear and unmistakable — they must fit all of the criteria listed above.